Learn how to correctly use Google Ads keyword match types and improve your conversions, traffic and how your budget is spent.

 Essentially, just like you’ve spent time choosing keywords you do want to appear for, you can dictate to Google what you don’t want to appear for.
 And, the same keyword match types you’ve learned about here apply there too.
 So, you can be even more specific about what you do and don’t want.

-It’s completely FREE and super easy to use, so is a great starting point for getting your Google Ads to be the most successful they can be.
+It’s super easy to use and a great starting point for getting your Google Ads to be the most successful they can be.